Those who have been coping with high levels of stress

 Being diagnosed with a medical condition can be overwhelming and create confusion.
 It is common to begin to experiencing symptoms of anxiety and depression due to a recent diagnosis.
 There may be a multitude of doctors appointments, new medicines to take, insurance bureaucracy, and frustrating interactions with family or friends.
 Coping with a chronic illness can leave many individuals feeling isolated and alone.

 A psychologist with specialized training in the area of health psychology can assist an individual in educating them how to manage the stress associated with coping with a medical condition and advocate for your emotional needs to your medical care team.
 In addition, a health psychologist will encourage you to make healthier lifestyle changes while managing your medical condition.
-Dr. Kandah has obtained this specialized training and is considered to be a health psychologist.

 Those who are caregivers